Introduction to IoT: Key Technologies of IoT

-\textit{RFID}\\ \\ RFID, or Radio-Frequency Identification which has also been introduced in sub section \ref{subsec:componentsOfIoT}, is a technology that comprises of one or more readers and several RFID tags.
-These tags are small microchips, have unique codes and can be on items like products in a store or even access cards.
-When a device called an RFID reader sends out electromagnetic radio waves, the tags respond with their codes.
+\textit{RFID}\\ RFID is a technology that consists of one or more readers and several RFID tags.
+These tags are small microchips, have unique codes, and can be on items like products in a store or even access cards.
+When an RFID reader device sends out electromagnetic radio waves, the tags respond with their unique Electronic Product Codes (EPCs) \cite{shah2016survey}.
 The reader captures these codes and sends them to a computer, which can then figure out what the tags belong to.
 This technology is used in various ways, like keeping track of inventory in stores, allowing access to secure areas, or monitoring packages as they move through the delivery process.
-Hitachi has developed a tag with dimensions that comes in three configurations Passive Reader Active Tag (PRAT), Active Reader Passive Tags (ARPT) and Active Reader Active Tag (ARAT).
-An Electronic Product Code (EPC) is a typical piece of information stored in an RFID tag.
-These codes make it possible to uniquely track objects because they are encoded on RFID tags \cite{shah2016survey}.